IHaskell/IHaskell/README.md

 If you have any trouble with installation or have other questions about IHaskell, feel free to open an issue [on Github](https://github.com/gibiansky/IHaskell/issues?direction=desc&sort=updated&state=open) or join our IRC at #ihaskell on chat.freenode.net.

 IHaskell is built on top of IPython, which provides the frontends and the entire infrastructure.
-By default, IHaskell will create its own virtualenv and install all its own Python dependencies (this happens on the first run).
-However, if you want to provide your own IPython, you can instead pass IHaskell the `--ipython /path/to/exec/ipython` flag, in which case the installation will not happen and it'll just use the IPython you passed it.
+By default, IHaskell will attempt to use the system IPython installation.
+If it fails to find one, it will create its own virtualenv and install all its own Python dependencies (this happens on the first run).
+However, if you want to provide your own IPython to override the automatic behaviour, you can instead pass IHaskell the `--ipython /path/to/exec/ipython` flag, in which case the installation will not happen and it'll just use the IPython you passed it.
 You *must* have IPython 2.0, though; older versions will *not* work properly!
-Installing IPython from Github is recommended, as this is how the automatic installer does it.
-(Note that since the default install  uses virtualenv, your system must be virtualenv compatibile.
-Mac users have run into [this issue](http://stackoverflow.com/questions/5904319/problem-with-virtualenv-in-mac-os-x) before, for example.)
+Installing IPython 2.0 from PyPI is recommended (as this is how the automatic installer does it).

+*Note that since the default install  uses virtualenv, your system must be virtualenv compatibile.
+Mac users have run into [this issue](http://stackoverflow.com/questions/5904319/problem-with-virtualenv-in-mac-os-x) before, for example.*

 ZeroMQ
 ---